aashkafirst/AccessibleAIResearch/README.md

 ## Scope For Improvement 📌

 In my opinion, the following are the improvement areas for the project:
-- Figure out an optimized API approach that produces desired results
 - Extend it to multiple languages

 I’m open to suggestions 🤗